-With operations in 54 countries, Chubb’s business and operating models are exposed to the full impact of global climate change.
+With operations in 54 countries and territories, Chubb’s business and operating models are exposed to the full impact of global climate change.
 In our business, Chubb is committed to developing insurance products and risk management services that facilitate market-based solutions to current and pending environmental and climate-related issues.

 Chubb makes sustainability and preservation a high priority, integrating environmentalism into many aspects of our business from our products and services to our day-to-day operations as well as within our philanthropic commitments.

 Because the potential physical effects of climate change present a significant risk to the company, they have been integrated into Chubb’s overall risk management process.
 Standard & Poor’s rating of Chubb’s enterprise risk management process as “Strong” in its May 2015 ERM rating report places the company among the top 20% of North American and Bermuda insurers.
 Our approach to risk management is to identify all known and emerging risks that could have an impact on overall capital levels and financial results.

 Chubb has been a pioneer in developing advanced environmental insurance solutions, including coverages for premises-based exposures, contractors’ and project pollution liability, renewable energy, clean tech and environmental cleanup projects, as well as “green building” consulting services and a property policy that enables greener rebuilding after a loss.

 Chubb’s role in mitigating supply chain and global operations risks through its risk engineering services helps organizations identify climate-related exposures and provides risk management expertise to help manage environmental challenges caused by climate change.

 Carbon Emissions Reductions